Toblerity/Fiona/docs/manual.rst

 Filtering
 ---------

-With some vector data formats a spatial index accompanies the records, allowing efficient bounding box searches.
+With some vector data formats a spatial index accompanies the data file, allowing efficient bounding box searches.
 A collection's :py:meth:`~fiona.collection.Collection.filter` method returns an iterator over records that intersect a given ``(minx, miny, maxx, maxy)`` bounding box.
 The collection's own coordinate reference system (see below) is used to interpret